Felino Palafox

 Felino "Jun" Albano Palafox, Jr. is a Filipino architect and urban planner.
 He is the Principal Architect-Urban Planner and Founder of Palafox Associates.

 Palafox also serves as a member of the board of directors in Asian Terminals, Inc. from 2009 to present, chaired professional and civic organisations such as PIEP, MAP and Rotary Club of Manila.

-Personal life
+Education

 Palafox received a classical secondary education from Christ the King seminary when he was 13.
 He obtained his bachelor's degree in Architecture from University of Santo Tomas in 1972 and two years later, in 1974, he obtained his master's degree in Environmental Planning at the UP Diliman through a scholarship grant by United Nations Development Program (UNDP).

 In 2003, he graduated in Advanced Management Development Program for Real Estate at the Harvard University.

 Career

 In 1977 he started working as Senior Architect and Planner for the government of Dubai.
 During also that time, he met Henry Sy who later became one of his clients.
 Sy encouraged him to return to the country.
 Palafox worked for the Dubai municipality until 1981.